 6 Reference Books Research Methodology in Accounting and Finance Research Methods in Accounting, Malcolm Smith Research Methods and Methodology in Finance and Accounting, by Viv Beattie and Bob Ryan Research Methodology by C.R.
-Kothari and Gaurav Garg Research Methods and Methodology in Finance and Accounting by Bob Ryan, Michael Theobald, et al. Essentials of Research Methodology by S. N Senthil Ramalingam, A. Thangamani; Kumar
+Kothari and Gaurav Garg Research Methods and Methodology in Finance and Accounting by Bob Ryan, Michael Theobald, et al. • Essentials of Research Methodology by S. N Senthil Ramalingam, A. Thangamani; Kumar

 S.Y.B.Com.
-Accounting & Finance Syllabus To be implemented from the Academic year 2023-2024 Semester IV
+Accounting & Finance Syllabus

+Semester IV

 Sr.No.
-Course Code Course Title L / Week Credits Financial Accounting (Special Accounting 1 UAF4FA4 3 4 Areas) - IV 2 UAF4CA2 Cost & Management Accounting -II 3 4 3 UAF4TX2 Taxation - II (Direct Taxes Paper- II) 3 4 4 UAF4AUD Auditing 3 4 5 UAF4IT2 Information Technology - II 3 4 UAF4EC2 3 6 Business Economics- II (Macro Economics) 4 Any one course from the following list of the courses Foundation Course - IV UAF4FCIV Foundation Course in NSS - IV UAF4NS4 7 2 4 Foundation Course in NCC - IV UAF4NC4 Foundation Course in Physical Education - IV UAF4PE4 8 Data Visualization with Power BI & Tableau 2 UAF4DVT 2 Total Credits 22
+Course Code Course Title Credits L / Week 1 UAF4FA4 Financial Accounting (Special Accounting Areas) - IV 3 4 2 UAF4CA2 Cost & Management Accounting -II 3 4 3 UAF4TX2 Taxation - II (Direct Taxes Paper- II) 3 4 4 UAF4AUD Auditing 3 4 5 UAF4IT2 Information Technology - II 3 4 6 UAF4EC2 Business Economics- II (Macro Economics) 3 4 Any one cours e from the following list of the courses UAF4FCIV Foundation Course - IV UAF4NS4 Foundation Course in NSS - IV 2 4 7 UAF4NC4 Foundation Course in NCC - IV UAF4PE4 Foundation Course in Physical Education - IV 8 UAF4DVT Data Visualization with Power BI & Tableau 2 2 Total Credits 22

 S.Y.B.Com.
-Accounting &Finance Semester - IV Syllabus To be implemented from the Academic year 2023-2024
+Accounting &Finance Semester - IV Syllabus

-Elective Courses (EC) Financial Accounting (Special Accounting Areas) - IV
+1. Elective Courses (EC) 1.
+Financial Accounting (Special Accounting Areas) - IV

-1 Preamble of the Syllabus 1 B.Com. in Accounting & Finance is an under graduate programme of the Department of B.Com.
+B.Com. in Accounting & Finance is an under graduate programme of the Department of B.Com.
 (Accounting & Finance), Changu Kana Thakur Arts, Commerce & Science College (Autonomous), New Panvel, Affiliated to University of Mumbai (MH).
 The Choice Based Credit, Grading, and Semester System to be implemented through this curriculum would allow students to develop a strong footing in the fundamentals and specialize in the disciplines of his/her liking and abilities.
 The course is designed to guide students of B.Com accounting and finance with the pattern of the final account of the company.
 It helps to provide the knowledge of redemption of preference shares and debentures.
 It also helps to understand the conversion of foreign currency into reporting currency.
-The performance of the learners shall be evaluated into two components i.e., internal and external.
-The learner's performance shall be assessed by Internal Assessment with 40 marks and external assessment with 60 marks.
+The performance of the learner's performance shall be assessed by Internal Assessment with 40 marks and external assessment with 60 marks.

-2 Objectives of the Syllabus To describe the pattern of the final account of the company It provides the knowledge of redemption of preference shares and debentures To differentiate profit and loss prior to incorporation and post-incorporation To understand the conversion of foreign currency into reporting currency
+2 Objectives of the Syllabus • To describe the pattern of the final account of the company • It provides the knowledge of redemption of preference shares and debentures • To differentiate profit and loss prior to incorporation and post-incorporation • To understand the conversion of foreign currency into reporting currency

-3 Course Outcomes Bloom

-Taxonomy

-Students will able to

-Describe various provisions of redemption of preference shares Understand

-as per Companies Act, 2013.

-Determines the underwriter's liability.
-Apply

-Calculate the maximum permissible limit of buyback of equity Apply

-shares.

-Determine different methods of redemption of debentures as per Evaluate

-the provisions of the Companies Act, 2013.

-Build the final accounts of companies Create
+3 Course Outcomes Bloom Taxonomy Students will able to • Describe various provisions of redemption of preference shares as per Companies Act, 2013.
+Understand • Determines the underwriter's liability.
+Apply • Calculate the maximum permissible limit of buyback of equity shares.
+Apply • Determine different methods of redemption of debentures as per the provisions of the Companies Act, 2013.
+Evaluate • Build the final accounts of companies Create